skusta005/00.space/index.md

 date: 2023-08-26
 ---

+#### :icon-info: This is a collaborative effort to maintain an organized list of FastFlags

 !!!contrast Info
 FastFlags are internal settings to quickly turn features on or off without needing a full update.
 They're helpful for testing, rolling out changes, or fixing issues fast.
 !!!